hannesdatta/course-odcm/content/docs/project/_index.md

 ### Deadline and submission
 - Deadline: {{< param "Course_Deadline_Project" >}}
-- Submission of your [data package](grading) via Cavas in one zip file.
+- Submission of your [data package](grading) via Canvas in one zip file.

 <!--